What are the 8 lab safety rules?

 Do sponges have a heart?
 In summary, sponges – or poriferans – do not have a true circulatory system as most animals do.
 There is no heart, there are no veins or arteries, and sponges do not have blood.
 Water is pulled into the sponge via internal choanocyte cells, which take in water through the […]

-What are the 5 types of natural selection?
+What are the three levels of physical activity?

 What protects the cell and is selectively permeable?